Skip to main content

 • internally (brachytherapy)

 In most cases, a combination of both will be used.
-A course of radiotherapy usually lasts about 5 to 8 weeks.
+You'll usually need to do radiotherapy for around 5 to 8 weeks.

 External radiotherapy